 We categorized the process of building the digitization roadmap into 5 steps:

-Mapping the student lifecycle also establishes successful digitization: Schools can understand each step a student takes from enrolling into a school to graduating.
-It allows schools to have a clearer idea of a student’s journey and helps understand the challenges they face to better implement solutions.
+Mapping the student lifecycle also establishes successful digitization.
+With a roadmap, schools can understand each step a student takes from enrolling into a school to graduating.
+As a result, it allows schools to have a clearer idea of a student’s journey and helps understand the challenges they face to better implement solutions.
 Ultimately, this leads to creating a successful student-centric experience.
 See our outline for mapping the student lifecycle journey here!

 Webinar Q&A session